GoogleChromeLabs/tooling.report/tests/hashing/subtests/avoid-cascade/index.md

 title: Avoid cascading hash changes
 ---

-Can cascading hash changes be avoided, e.g. by using some sort of import map?
+Can cascading hash changes for JavaScript be avoided, e.g. by using some sort of import map?